Locations:

 Fundal height is the distance between the top of your uterus and your pubic bone.
 Healthcare providers use it to measure if fetal growth is on track.
-Your fundal height is measured beginning at about 20 weeks in pregnancy.
-If the fetus measures smaller or larger than average, an ultrasound may be needed to get a more accurate size.
+Fundal height is measured beginning about 20 weeks in pregnancy.
+If the fetus measures smaller or larger than average, you may need an ultrasound to get a more accurate size.

 Advertisement